TimWright480/project-3-initial/docs/AI_INTERACTION_LOG.md

 1. TO DO List in GentlyDownTheStream class
 2. Check if the test works using the GentlyDownTheStreamTest class
 3. Check if the code meets the method requirements
-4. Answer AI Prompt Question
+4. Answer AI Prompt Question:

 ## 1. Is in the example streams package